barrucadu/lookwhattheshoggothdraggedin.com/posts/mid-campaign-check-in.markdown

 title: Run a mid-campaign check-in
 date: 2021-07-01
 topic: gm-advice
-excerpt: |
-    Campaigns can be huge games which last years.
-Players might come and go.
-People's tastes might change.
-What you decided the campaign would be about one, two, or more years ago might not be what the players want any more.
-So, hold a mid-campaign check-in to ask about how everyone is finding the game and whether anything needs to change.
 ---

 Campaigns can be huge games which last years.
 The campaign I'm